sofirij/assembly_website_nodejs/README.md

 ## Features

-- **Assembly Editor:** Write LC3 assembly code with syntax highlighting and tab support using CodeMirror.
+- **Assembly Editor:** Write LC3 assembly code with linting using CodeMirror.
 - **Binary Viewer:** View the assembled binary code in a read-only editor.
 - **One-Click Assemble:** Convert assembly code to binary with a single button click.
 - **Client Assembler Integration:** No need to worry about delays when assembling is performed on the client side.